 Whole life insurance may be the best type of coverage if you are looking for guaranteed support for your loved ones on any timeline.
 It may also be a wise move if you are hoping to factor in long-term financial planning.

-On the other hand, term life insurance provides coverage for a set term or specific amount of time.
+Term life insurance is a temporary type of policy that provides coverage for a set term or specific amount of time.
 At Aflac, we offer multiple term lengths in 10, 20, and 30-year increments.
 This plan may be a more affordable route.
 However, the policyholder must pass during the designated time frame of the plan for the beneficiary to receive benefits.

 There are additional term life insurance considerations to make as well.
 In some cases, you may be able to extend the length of your term life insurance policy if you outlive the time frame (subject to limitations and exclusions).
 This depends on your history of payments and the established guidelines of the insurance carrier.
 Many customers typically compare the costs and values between term and whole life insurance.